 To book telephone Peter or Lucy Roberts 0044(0)1985844256

 Mas de Paul is found on the edge of a small hill top hamlet surrounded by beautiful wooded country side and pastures that are full of flowers in Spring.
 The area is part of ‘La France Profonde’ and this indicates just how far the farm is from the hustle and bustle of modern life; the area is spared the crush of crowds even in high season.
 Although off the beaten track there is still lots to do as you will see below; but if you prefer to relax and unwind you can leave the car parked and go for a swim or follow one of the many tracks and trails on foot or even on bike.
-The pool is heated and is always warm even early and late in the season
+The pool is heated and is always warm even early and late in the season, the jacuzzi is an indulgent treat.

 Exploring the local countryside and towns can fill many happy days.
 The countryside around is spectacular with deep valleys, gorges and limestone ‘causses’.
 The nearby River Viaur is crystal clear and there are a number of beautiful riverside ‘plages’ that are ideal for swimming and summer picnics.
 There is a supervised swimming area in Laguepie with platforms and inflatables that is very popular in summer.
 The area is well known for the quality of the local produce, do sample the local Gaillac wine and a tour of the vineyards is recommended